hmwakeling/hmwakeling.github.io/_talks/2022-01-10-LeptonPhoton.md

 location: "Online, Manchester"
 ---

+A talk on behalf of the Belle II Collaboration on the latest diversity and inclusion activities from Belle II experiment.

 Abstract:
 Belle II is a particle physics collaboration that has over 1000 people from institutions in 26 countries who work together to achieve its